-No good: We’d prefer less silicone print on the palm because it can get slippery in the wet.
-It’d be nice to get a small snot wipe on the thumb too.
+The downside to the gloves is we’d prefer less silicone print on the palm because it can get slippery in the wet.
+It’d also be nice to get a small snot wipe on the thumb too.

-No good: The price is particularly high and the fingers were a little long for our tester.
+What holds these gloves back?
+Well, the price is particularly high for summer gloves and the fingers were a little long for our tester.

-So good: The Rangers may not be the lightest or breeziest here, but they’ll take their fair share of scuffs without flinching.
+The Rangers may not be the lightest or breeziest summer gloves, but they’ll take their fair share of scuffs without flinching.
 That said, they don’t get too sweaty when you’re working hard.

 The snot wipe on the thumb is small but handy, and we like the Velcro closure, which is secure without feeling obtrusive.
 Considering just how solid these are, they’re really well-priced.

-No good: We’d try before buying because they’re quite big and the fingers are a little baggy.
-(Sizing down helps to prevent this.)
-We’re not fans of the thick silicone print on the thumb, index and middle fingers, which gets slippery when wet.
+We’d recommend trying before you buy because they’re quite big and the fingers are a little baggy (sizing down helps to prevent this).
+We’re also not fans of the thick silicone print on the thumb, index and middle fingers, which gets slippery when wet.

-No good: The 7iDPs’ upper isn’t the tightest across the back of the hand and we did notice some slight shifting inside the gloves at times.
-Occasionally, the palms also bunched a little, which needs rectifying to avoid any hand discomfort.
+The upper isn’t the tightest across the back of the hand and we noticed some slight shifting inside the gloves at times.
+Occasionally, the palms bunched a little, which needs rectifying to avoid any hand discomfort.

 Royal Racing Race